oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Q: Can you be flexible around my other commitments in the summer?**

 A: Yes (within reason)!
-This year, GSoC is going to be slightly different from previous years.
-The program has been restructured in a way that allows contributors to take some time off for any other commitments (such as exams etc.) [(View the timeline here)](https://developers.google.com/open-source/gsoc/timeline).
-Oppia will respect the same timelines as given by GSoC — the main concern is whether you can still get the project done on time.
+This year, GSoC is going to be a bit different from previous years.
+The program has been restructured in a way that allows contributors to take some time off for any other commitments such as exams. ([View the timeline here.](https://developers.google.com/open-source/gsoc/timeline)) Oppia will respect the same timelines that are given by GSoC; the main concern is whether you can still get the project done on time.
 Be upfront about your other commitments and make sure you schedule your time accordingly when creating your proposal.
 Other commitments you should list include time when you'll be in school and will commit less time to GSoC, time when you'll be travelling and away from GSoC work, any summer jobs you need to commit to, etc. We will try to be flexible around other time commitments, as long as your proposal convinces us that you will have enough time to complete the project by the end of the GSoC coding period.
 On the other hand, if you do not disclose other commitments, and it turns out that you are unable to commit to what you wrote on your proposal, this is grounds for failing the program.

 **Q: Which projects are most important for Oppia?**

-A: All the projects we've listed here are important, and we'd be very happy to see good progress made on any of them!
-Projects are treated as equally important during selection.
-Note that the relative importance of a project to Oppia is not part of the [selection criteria](#selection-criteria).
-We would encourage you to pick a project that you would enjoy doing over the summer!
+A: All the projects we've listed in the [Ideas List](#oppias-project-ideas-list) are important, and we'd be very happy to see good progress made on any of them!
+Projects are treated as equally important during selection; note that the relative importance of a project to Oppia is not part of the [selection criteria](#selection-criteria).
+We strongly encourage you to pick a project that you'd enjoy doing over the summer!

 **Q: Can I submit more than one proposal to Oppia?**

-A: Yes you can.
+A: Yes, you can.
 However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.
-(One exception, new for 2022, is if you are interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes.
-In such a case, you would be welcome to submit both the 'full version' and the 'half version' as separate applications, but before doing so, please make sure that you would be happy with either outcome.)
+(That said, since this is the first year GSoC is offering full-length and half-length projects, one exception might be if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes.
+In such a case, you would be welcome to submit both the 'full version' and the 'half version' as separate applications, but, before doing so, please make sure that you'd be happy with either outcome if you are selected.)

 **Q: How early should I start working on the proposal?**

 A: As early as possible.
 Make sure to get feedback from mentors before finally submitting the proposal.
-This will help you to write a better proposal as you can refine the details based on the feedback you receive.
-The mentors would need some time to review your proposal, and hence it is a good idea to begin as early as possible.
-Make sure to follow all instructions in the proposal template (especially around sharing) to reduce delays in reviewing your proposal.
+This will help you to write a better proposal, as you can refine the details based on the feedback you receive.
+Mentors will need some time to review your proposal, so it's a good idea to begin as early as possible.
+Make sure to follow all instructions in the [proposal template](https://docs.google.com/document/d/1yYefLkT7dJJa86MyrdWpbZtzeaWAKCi1eXZZDGUrasM/edit) (especially around sharing and access) to reduce delays in reviewing your proposal.

 **Q: I only discovered Oppia recently.
 Does this mean that, during selection, my application would automatically be ranked lower than those by other applicants who have a longer tenure with Oppia?**